NAVER-INTEL-Co-Lab/gaudi-cresset/README.md

    3-2.
 Go to "Install Using Containers" and install according to the host platform.

 ### Setup
+1. Press the green "Use this Template" button to create a new repository.
-1. Run `make env` to create a `.env` file.
+2. Run `make env` to create a `.env` file.
 This need only be done once per directory.
-2. Run `make build` to build the Docker image and start the container.
+3. Run `make build` to build the Docker image and start the container.
 Run this command when you wish to rebuild the Docker image.
-3. Run `make up` if the image has already been built and you do not wish to rebuild.
+4. Run `make up` if the image has already been built and you do not wish to rebuild.
 Note that this will delete the previous container, deleting any operations performed on it.

+The `docker-compose.yaml` file is responsible for configuring the build and runtime environments.
+It reads the `.env` file to fetch variables and uses default values if the variables are not available in the `.env` file.
-When configuring the environment, editing the `.env` file is recommended over directly editing the `docker-compose.yaml` file.
+However, editing the `.env` file to configure variables is recommended over directly editing the `docker-compose.yaml` file if possible.

 For example, if the Synapse AI version for the project is to be updated, add the following lines to the `.env` file.